laurentknauss/laurentknauss/README.md

 🚲 &nbsp;  🎧 &nbsp;  **When not working, I like to mountain bike , listen to great podcasts : JRE, HubermanLab, Lex Fridman,
-and take care of those close to my heart.**
+read some good classic litteretures and take care of those close to my heart.**
 &nbsp;
 &nbsp;